 One Friday we received some much-needed rain—1.8 inches in just a couple hours; it was a downpour.

-The following day, to my dismay, I noticed that a Robin’s nest had been knocked out of my crabapple tree.
+The following day, to my dismay, I noticed that Robin’s nest had been knocked out of my crabapple tree.
 I was saddened to see three unhatched eggs on the ground.
 They had been deserted; it was too late to do anything about it.

 Interestingly, the nest was intact.
 The problem was that it wasn’t adequately anchored to the tree.
 I could see where it once was attached and though it was at a “Y” it was surely not an optimal one.

 As a nature lover, I derive great joy through the life of animals.
 Although dead animals are a real and natural part of nature, it is a side that I prefer to overlook.
 Yes, I know about natural selection and the survival of the fittest.

 The lesson in this is to be careful on what foundation we build—make sure it is a firm one.
 Rarely in the US does this have literal life and death ramifications, but in other parts of the world it does, primarily the third-world parts.

 Just as with building bird nests, it is important that we find the right foundation and carefully build upon it.
 The consequences of not doing so can be dire.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.